lcp Skip to Main Content

 Who Is Most Likely To Use Lean?

-Lean is most commonly used by young adults, according to Addictive Behaviors.
+Lean is most commonly used by teenagers and young adults, according to Addictive Behaviors.

 Lean has been popular in the hip-hop music scene and used in settings like music events and electronic dance music (EDM) parties.